squinlan1979/2nd-resume-attempt/Siobhan Quinlan Resume.md

 **Harvard University**, B.A. in Romance Languages and Literature, 2001

 ####Professional Experience
-**Yale University**, Department of Italian
+**Yale University**, Department of Italian (New Haven, CT)

->*Lector* 2015-
+*Lector* 2015-
->>-Teaching Introductory Italian and "Food and the Italian Cultural Imagination."
+>-Currently teaching Introductory Italian and "Food and the Italian Cultural Imagination."

->>-Interact daily with students, tailoring my teaching approach to individual student needs.
+>-Interact daily with students, tailoring my teaching approach to individual students'needs.

->>-Present difficult concepts in a clear, effective, and engaging way.
+>-Present difficult concepts in a clear, effective, and engaging way.

->>-Cooperate with team of instructor to ensure course consistency and to prepare exams.
+>-Collaborate with team of instructors to ensure course consistency and to prepare exams.

->*Lecturer* 2014-2015
+*Lecturer* 2014-2015

->*Part-time Acting Instructor* 2009-2013
+*Part-time Acting Instructor* 2009-2013
->>-Teaching included all levels of Introductory and Intermediate Italian.
+>-Teaching included all levels of Introductory and Intermediate Italian.

-**Yale University**, Yale Summer Session
+**Yale University**, Yale Summer Session (Siena, Italy)

-*Program Director and Instructor*, Yale Summer Session in Siena, Italy
+*Program Director and Instructor*
 >-Led 8-week study abroad program for 49 students.

 >-Organized marketing, recruitment, and application and admission processes for the program.

->-Identified and targeted populations on campus for an affinity for Italy or Italian-related subjects for enrollment in Introductory Italian.
+>-Identified and targeted populations on campus with an affinity for Italy or Italian-related subjects to increaseenrollment in
+Introductory Italian.

 >-Responsible for entire program budget and all financial transactions.

+>-Planned all program-related excursions and travel.

 >-Worked closely with Yale Summer Session staff, Yale faculty, and graduate student instructors to ensure successful execution of the program.